Josiah Flynt: Biography

 Willard had been a heavy smoker since the age of nine and a long-time alcoholic.
 At age thirty-seven he contracted pneumonia.
-He was in Chicago for Cosmopolitan, working on a story about pool gambling when he fell ill, locked himself in a hotel room, and stayed until he died.
+He was in Chicago for Cosmopolitan, working on a story about pool gambling when he fell ill, locked himself in a hotel room, and stayed until he died on January 20, 1907.
+He was buried at Rosehill Cemetery.